The Region and the Centre |

 Isn't finding images also a form of rediscovering yourself?

 Yes, for me it is remembering in every form.
 This remembering of the sources, which I cannot consciously reflect on, but there are images that I see, remembering the village structure where I grew up.
 This has to do with my own history.
 To find that has to do with intellectual analysis, but also with emotional ties.
-So that a friend said about ‘Memories of a Lost Country’: that's the Waldviertel, whoever watches the film recognises the flat emotionally, the wallpaper, the paintwork.
+So that a friend said about ´Reminiscences of a Lost Land`: that's the Waldviertel, whoever watches the film recognises the flat emotionally, the wallpaper, the paintwork.
 That's how it is with my memory.
 It has nothing to do with specific landscapes.
 A few austere images can evoke these memories.
 And for me personally, it is this reflection that is also my concept of home.

 Is it about a search?